 Dr. Huckin is happy to provide dental bridges for our Dallas, Texas patients.

-Dental bridges are oral appliances that are secured to surrounding, healthy teeth or implants.
-A dental bridge is often used to replace one or several consecutive missing teeth and help restore the look of your smile as well as the function of your bite.
+Dental bridges are oral appliances secured to surrounding healthy teeth or implants.
+A dental bridge is often used to replace one or several consecutive missing teeth and help restore the look of your smile and the function of your bite.

-When you lose a tooth, the surrounding teeth quickly begin to shift toward the empty space.
+The surrounding teeth quickly shift toward the empty space when you lose a tooth.
 This empty space becomes a good hiding place for bacteria, which can eventually lead to infection.

-It is essential to replace any missing teeth as soon as possible to reduce the risk of further damage or complications.
-Fortunately, Dr. Huckin offers customized dental bridges to meet the needs of your smile in a timely manner.
+Replacing missing teeth as soon as possible is essential to reduce the risk of further damage or complications.
+Fortunately, Dr. Huckin offers customized dental bridges to promptly meet your smile’s needs.

 Dental Bridges in Dallas TX